When the skies went dark: Historians pinpoint the very 'worst year' ever to be alive

 "For the sun gave forth its light without brightness, like the moon, during this whole year, and it seemed exceedingly like the sun in eclipse, for the beams it shed were not clear nor such as it is accustomed to shed," was the grim account Procopius, a prominent scholar who became the principal Byzantine historian of the 6th century, gave in History of the Wars.
 "And from the time when this thing happened men were free neither from war nor pestilence nor any other thing leading to death."

 As McCormick told AccuWeather, it was all set off by rapid, drastic climate change.
-In the spring of 536, a volcanic eruption triggered the Late Antique Little Ice Age (LALIA), McCormick told AccuWeather.
+In the spring of 536, a volcanic eruption triggered the Late Antique Little Ice Age (LALIA), he noted.
 And its ramifications, on top of ensuing eruptions in 540 and 547, were devastating.

-Jason Anderson, 42, takes pictures as the sun is visible through thick smoke generated by the Bobcat Fire in San Dimas, Calif., Wednesday, Sept.
+Jason Anderson, 42, takes pictures as the sun peeks through thick smoke generated by the Bobcat Fire in San Dimas, Calif., on Sept.
 9, 2020.
-Hazy clouds of smoke from dozens of wildfires darkened the sky to an eerie orange glow over much of the West Coast on Wednesday, keeping street lights illuminated during the day and putting residents on edge.
+Hazy clouds of smoke from dozens of wildfires darkened the sky to an eerie orange glow over much of the West Coast that week, keeping street lights illuminated during the day and putting residents on edge.
 (AP Photo/Jae C. Hong)

-"Aerosols for the big volcanic eruptions blocked solar radiation, dropping the solar heating of the Earth’s surface," he told AccuWeather in an email, adding that climate analysis from Cambridge University in the U.K. done on tree rings show the average summer temperature "dropped by between 1.5 degrees and 2.5 degrees Celsius across Eurasia."
+"Aerosols for the big volcanic eruptions blocked solar radiation, dropping the solar heating of the Earth’s surface," he told AccuWeather, adding that climate analysis from Cambridge University in the U.K. done on tree rings show the average summer temperature "dropped by between 1.5 degrees and 2.5 degrees Celsius across Eurasia."

 That's up to 2.7 to 4.5 degrees Fahrenheit cooler due to the heavy smog left behind after the eruption.
 The skies remained dimmed for up to 18 months, multiple historical witnesses recounted, triggering the dark year of turmoil that earned 536 its dubious distinction.